Tipriest/joystick_node/README.md

 ---

-1. currently supported ros version: noetic
+1. currently supported ros version: ros1/noetic
+ros2/humble

-2. currently supported joystick type: xbox ps5 beitong_bd4a
+3. currently supported joystick type: xbox ps5 beitong_bd4a

 ### how to use